 Defacto Relationship - 12 Months Cohabitation

-A defacto relationship would require evidence that you have lived with your partner for the last 12 months.
+would require evidence that you have lived with your partner for the last 12 months.

 The Department of Immigration requires documentary evidence that you have lived together (for example, a joint lease or correspondence sent to you at the same address).